-Most portfolio companies don't have a sales problem.
+Most technology companies don't have a sales problem.

 They have a system problem that looks like one.

-Most mid-market portfolio companies share a version of the same failure.
+Most mid-market technology companies share a version of the same failure.
 When you look closely, three conditions are almost always present simultaneously.

 Condition 01